 My dream is to pursue my calling as a composer, and thanks to SFCM, I am already living it.
 I am incredibly grateful for the support of others who understand my passion and are making my path possible through their generosity.
 The truth is, if it weren't for my scholarship, I wouldn't be here!

-Consider making a gift in support of scholarships so that students like Jana can have the opportunity to pursue their talents and realize their full potential.
+Consider making a gift in support of scholarships so that students like Jana can nurture their talents and live their dreams.

 "My scholarship helps to keep me going, and makes me want to do more for others."